coffeemug/defstartup/_drafts/add-to-models.md

   - Narcissism of small differences (bickering)
 - Negotiation/games
   - Minimax
-  - When to treat a human as an NPC
+  - When to treat a human as an NPC (People as probability distributions -- consider their incentives; separate the people from the problem -- be hard on the problem, soft on the people)
   - Compliance: anchoring, door in the face, foot in the door, etc.

 # Possibly add later: